 Take time to figure out what makes people tick, especially your target audience.
 Why do they respond to some things and not others?
 What emotions are you trying to evoke, and how can you achieve the feeling through your design and use of colors and specific images?

 Focus on long-term branding

-While some projects focus on creating an advertisement for a specific product, your focus should be on the long-term effects of the brand.
+While some projects focus on creating an advertisement for a specific product, your focus should be on the long-term effects of the branding.
 Use similar colors in ads for different product offerings.
 Think about how people already see the company and reinforce the image, no matter what type of work you’re doing.
 Hone in on what makes a business tick and how to communicate the message with consumers, and your graphic designs will exceed your expectations.

-This article is written by Lexie, a web designer and IoT enthusiast.
-She enjoys hiking with her goldendoodle and checking out local flea markets.
+This article is written by Lexie, a web designer, and IoT enthusiast.
+She enjoys hiking with her golden doodle and checking out local flea markets.
 Visit her design blog, Design Roast, and connect with her on Twitter @lexieludesigner.